Historical Art PhotoNews Posters Circa 1946 - 1952

 Russian Teacher Suffers Mysterious Fall

 Mrs. Oksana Kisenkina, Russian school teacher who is subject of an international controversy over her alleged kidnapping and incarceration in the Soviet Consulate in New York, jumped or fell from the building to a courtyard where she is shown being picked up by consulate workers.
-She was removed to a hospital over Russian protests.
+She was removed to a hospital

 U.S. Secretary of State, George C. Marshall, center, shakes hands with May 7, 1947 Soviet Foreign Minister Vyacheslav M. Molotov, on arrival at first party given for the delegates to the Big Four Conference in Moscow.
 At left is Molotov's daughter.